Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

-See in Figure \ref{fig:SamplingExperiments} an example of uniform \gls{LAD} and angular sampling with $8$ samples.
+Fig.~\ref{fig:SamplingExperiments} shows an example of uniform \gls{LAD} and angular sampling with $8$ samples.
 Note that \gls{LAD} sampling focuses more on angles close to zero (array's boresight), allowing to achieve higher resolution at these angles.
-This is in line with the well-known property of \gls{ULA} to have stronger resolution capabilities at boresight.
-In Figure \ref{fig:RMSE_Variable_AngularSampling} we plot the \gls{LAD} estimation \gls{RMSE} for the two angular sampling criteria defined earlier.
-As one can notice from the error floors of both dashed ``Angle'' curves, sampling angles uniformly in the angular domain leads to performance losses in shape of error floors.
-These are due to not enough samples close to the array boresight.
+This is in line with the well-known property of \glspl{ULA} to have stronger resolution capabilities at boresight.
+In Fig.~\ref{fig:RMSE_Variable_AngularSampling} we plot the \gls{LAD} estimation \gls{RMSE} for the two angular sampling criteria defined earlier.
+One can observe the error floors of dashed ``Angle'' curves, implying that sampling angles uniformly in the angular domain leads to performance losses.
+The performance gap is more remarkable with MUSIC compared to the other two considered algorithms, due to the difficulty of equalizing the steering vector matrix $\mathbf{S}$ in~\eqref{eq:MusicInversionGroup} if the $2N-1$ sampled angles are not uniform in \gls{LAD}.

-\paragraph{The impact of additional scans} Additional angular acquisitions on top of the minimum $2N-1$ can be considered to reduce the impact of poor angular sampling choices, see the ``Angle'' curves of Figure \ref{fig:RMSE_Variable_AngularSampling}.
-For example, in Figure \ref{fig:RMSE_OverProv_VariableAngularSampling_NoisePower} the \gls{LAD} estimation \gls{RMSE} is plotted versus the number of scans used minus $2N-1$.
-The curves are for different noise powers 0 dB and $-20$ dB and angular sampling technique, i.e. the ``\gls{LAD}'' and ``Angle'' uniform sampling introduced in the previous paragraph.
+\paragraph{The impact of additional scans} Additional angular acquisitions on top of the minimum $2N-1$ can be considered to reduce the impact of poor angular sampling choices, see the Angle curves of Fig.~\ref{fig:RMSE_Variable_AngularSampling}.
+For example, in Fig.~\ref{fig:RMSE_OverProv_VariableAngularSampling_NoisePower} the \gls{LAD} estimation \gls{RMSE} is plotted versus the number of scans used minus $2N-1$.
+The curves are for different noise powers 0 dB and $-20$ dB and angular sampling techniques, i.e. the \gls{LAD} and Angle uniform sampling introduced in the previous paragraph.